jakartaee/websocket/CONTRIBUTING.md

-# Contributing to Eclipse Project for WebSocket
+# Contributing to Jakarta WebSocket Project

 Thanks for your interest in this project.

 ## Project description

-Java API for WebSocket (JSR-356), specifies the API that Java developers can use when they want to integrate WebSockets into their applications - both on the server side as well as on the Java client side.
+Jakarta WebSocket, specifies the API that Java developers can use when they want to integrate WebSockets into their applications - both on the server side as well as on the Java client side.